acriekstin/RandomPeopleStatistics/README.md

 - Store all objects in a local file
 - Add option to use cached local file from previous run instead of querying the API
 - Return statistics on the sample objects:
-  - List of people with birth date in August
   - Average age of people
   - Top 5 oldest and top 5 youngest people
 - commit and push changes to git in own branch + PR